Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 * Experienced wall and rock climbers
 * Parents and children looking for an activity or planning an event

+### Site Aims

+* Give the user a clear understanding of the site's purpose
+* Give the impression of a professional site
+* Convince the user that wall climbing is an enjoyable activity
+* Show the user that Keep Climbing is a great place to go wall climbing

 ## Scope

 * A description of the centre